 Full Name

-Judge Marvin Isgur
+Hon.
+Marvin Isgur

 Company/Firm

-US Bankruptcy Court Southern District of Texas
+United States Bankruptcy Court for the Southern District of Texas

 Speaker Bio

 Marvin Isgur has been a United States Bankruptcy Judge since February 1, 2004.
 He was appointed to a second term as a Bankruptcy Judge, which began on February 1, 2018.
-Chief Justice John Roberts, Jr. appointed Judge Isgur to the Judicial Conference Committee on Court Administration and Case Management.
-He is the sole bankruptcy judge appointed to the Committee by the Chief Justice.
-Judge Isgur was recently reappointed to a second term on the Judicial Conference Committee.

-Judge Isgur currently presides over more than 4,000 bankruptcy cases.
+Judge Isgur currently presides over more than 3,000 bankruptcy cases.
 He has been instrumental in reforming consumer bankruptcy practices and rules both in the Southern District of Texas and nationally.

 In 1974, Judge Isgur received his bachelor’s degree from the University of Houston.
 In 1978 he received his MBA, with honors, from Stanford University.
 After earning his MBA, Judge Isgur served as an executive with a large real estate development company in Houston.
 In 1987, Judge Isgur returned to the University of Houston to attend law school.
 Judge Isgur was awarded his law degree, with high honors, in 1990 and began representing debtors and trustees in chapter 11 and 7 bankruptcy cases until his appointment as a Bankruptcy Judge.
 Judge Isgur is also one of a handful of attorneys in the nation with experience representing various parties in chapter 9 bankruptcy cases.

-Judge Isgur has written over 500 memorandum opinions.
+Judge Isgur has written over 750 memorandum opinions.
 He was one of the first judges to issue opinions interpreting the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act.

-Judge Isgur currently presides over more than 4,000 bankruptcy cases.
+Judge Isgur currently presides over more than 3,000 bankruptcy cases.
 He has been instrumental in reforming consumer bankruptcy practices and rules both in the Southern District of Texas and nationally.

 In 1974, Judge Isgur received his bachelor’s degree from the University of Houston.
 In 1978 he received his MBA, with honors, from Stanford University.
 After earning his MBA, Judge Isgur served as an executive with a large real estate development company in Houston.
 In 1987, Judge Isgur returned to the University of Houston to attend law school.
 Judge Isgur was awarded his law degree, with high honors, in 1990 and began representing debtors and trustees in chapter 11 and 7 bankruptcy cases until his appointment as a Bankruptcy Judge.
 Judge Isgur is also one of a handful of attorneys in the nation with experience representing various parties in chapter 9 bankruptcy cases.

-Judge Isgur has written over 500 memorandum opinions.
+Judge Isgur has written over 750 memorandum opinions.
 He was one of the first judges to issue opinions interpreting the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act.

 Speaking At